Contact Academic Integrity

 Q: Why am I enrolled in the Graduate AIM?

-A: All Graduate students beginning or transferring into a program are required to complete the Graduate AIM.
-This ensures that everyone has the same access to information about academic integrity, and understands what it means to act with integrity.
+A: All new graduate students beginning a program are required to complete the Graduate AIM.
+This ensures that everyone has the same access to information about academic integrity. *Note: you only need to complete the GRAD AIM once as a graduate student.

 Q: Why can't I see the Graduate AIM in LEARN?